open-component-model/ocm-spec/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/open-component-model/ocm-spec)](https://api.reuse.software/info/github.com/open-component-model/ocm-spec)

 The _Open Component Model (OCM)_ is an open standard to describe software-bill-of-deliveries (SBOD).
 OCM is a technology-agnostic and machine-readable format focused on the software artifacts that must be delivered for software products.
-OCM provides a globally unique identity scheme throughout the entire software lifecycle management process, from build to compliance, to deployment.
-OCM makes software artifacts queriable: what is inside, where is it from, is it authentic etc.
+OCM provides a globally unique identity scheme which can be used to identify components ad artifacts throughout the entire software lifecycle management process,....

+Its focus is to describe versioned sets of artifacts and and to assign globally unique identities.
+OCM makes those artifacts queryable: what is inside, where is it from, is it authentic etc. But it does not deal with building those artifacts or how to deploy them.
+Such tasks are left to tools on-top of the model.
+In this way they are able to access the artifact by its identity.
+Different tools may keep their own meta data bound together by the identities provided by the model.

+OCM provides a common language usable by tools to talk about software artifacts, regardless of the technologies and the processes working on them.
+Tool specific meta data, like deployment descriptions are handled as own, typed artifacts.
+This enables the provisioning of content agnostic tools: for example, transporting software between environments, signing and verification, providing compliance data, etc.

 ![OCM Overview](doc/OCM.png)